rmp135/codenames/docs/routes.md

   ]
 }
 ```
-## /api/game/:joinToken/join
+## /api/game/:name/join
 ### POST

-Attempts to join game by joinToken, returning a JWT that must be provided in the Authorization header in subsequent calls.
+Attempts to join game by name, setting the `connect.sid` cookie for session management.

-If a password is provided, it will be checked against the Spy password and the JWT will be returned with Authorization as a Spy.
-Otherwise the JWT will be authorized as an Agent.

 ### Request